 24. Positions on the Board of Officers.
 The positions of the officers, comprising those of (i) Chief Executive Officer, (ii) Vice President of the Deca Business Unit, (iii) Vice President of the Wood Business Unit and (iv) Officers as well as the duties of the officers shall be those established by the Board of Directors.

 24.1.
 Chief Executive Officer.
-It is incumbent on the Chief Executive Officer: (i) to direct, preside over and coordinate the activities of the Company, fulfilling and enforcing the law, these Bylaws and the decisions of the Board and the General Shareholders’ Meeting; (ii) to supervise the activities of the other officers; (iii) to implement and enforce the Company’s commercialization and marketing policies; (iv) to establish and ensure the implementation of policies for financial and administrative management and human resources policy of the Company, subject to the policies set by the Board of Directors; (v) to implement and enforce the execution of policies for forestry management; (vi) to implement and enforce the execution of policies for industrial management; (vii) to approve any transaction that has not been previously approved in the annual or multi-annual budget involving the Company's acquisition, disposal, investments, divestments, encumbrance or transfer of any assets of the Company, the value of which for the same type of operation, is individually or in aggregate lower than 3% (three percent) of the capital in the latest audited balance sheet of the Company; (viii) to approve, in combination with another officer of the Company: (a) the providing of sureties, pledges or other personal or real guarantees in the name of the Company fls.9 when the beneficiary is a company solely controlled by the Company, directly or indirectly; (b) the licensing of any brand name held or used by the Company, directly or indirectly, or any company controlled by it; and (ix) to establish the remuneration of each of the other officers of the Company, pursuant to the annual aggregate remuneration approved by the General Shareholders’ Meeting, the value allocated from this aggregate annual amount by the Board of Directors being in benefit of its members and the Chief Executive Officer, and the remuneration policy and benefits of the officers and employees of the Company and its subsidiaries approved by the Board of Directors.
+It is incumbent on the Chief Executive Officer: (i) to direct, preside over and coordinate the activities of the Company, fulfilling and enforcing the law, these Bylaws and the decisions of the Board and the General Shareholders’ Meeting; (ii) to supervise the activities of the other officers; (iii) to implement and enforce the Company’s commercialization and marketing policies; (iv) to establish and ensure the implementation of policies for financial and administrative management and human resources policy of the Company, subject to the policies set by the Board of Directors; (v) to implement and enforce the execution of policies for forestry management; (vi) to implement and enforce the execution of policies for industrial management; (vii) to approve any transaction that has not been previously approved in the annual or multi-annual budget involving the Company's acquisition, disposal, investments, divestments, encumbrance or transfer of any assets of the Company, the value of which for the same type of operation, is individually or in aggregate lower than 3% (three percent) of the capital in the latest audited balance sheet of the Company; (viii) to approve, in combination with another officer of the Company: (a) the providing of sureties, pledges or other personal or real guarantees in the name of the Company when the beneficiary is a company solely controlled by the Company, directly or indirectly; (b) the licensing of any brand name held or used by the Company, directly or indirectly, or any company controlled by it; and (ix) to establish the remuneration of each of the other officers of the Company, pursuant to the annual aggregate remuneration approved by the General Shareholders’ Meeting, the value allocated from this aggregate annual amount by the Board of Directors being in benefit of its members and the Chief Executive Officer, and the remuneration policy and benefits of the officers and employees of the Company and its subsidiaries approved by the Board of Directors.

-25. Representation of the Company.
+Representation of the Company25.
+Representation of the Company.
 The Company is represented actively and passively (i) by 2 (two) officers jointly; (ii) by 1 (one) officer together with 1 (one) proxy with specific powers; or (iii) by 2 (two) proxies with specific powers.
 The acts where these Bylaws require prior authorization by the General Shareholders’ Meeting, the Board of Directors or the CEO can only be practiced when this condition is satisfied.

 25.1.
 Exceptions for Specific Acts.
 The Company may be represented by one (1) officer or 1 (one) proxy, acting in isolation (i) for acts with federal, state and municipal governments, autarchies, secretariats and their agencies and inspectorates, tax offices and agencies, mixed economy state-owned companies, Central Bank of Brazil, Banco do Brasil and their portfolios and departments, Empresa Brasileira de Correios e Telégrafos, railways, Infraero and airlines and telephone and communications companies that do not involve the creation of liabilities or waiving rights; (ii) for discharge of payments made to the Company by check in its favor; (iii) the appointment of an agent to represent it in court, including the Labor Court; and (iv) the issue of trade bills, the endorsement of checks for deposit in a bank account of the Company and the endorsement of trade bills, bills of exchange and other credit instruments to financial institutions and the deposit of the product in the Company's account.